AmandaAkerele/Visions_Systems_OpenCV/README.md

 Hi Marissa,

-Good Morning
+Good morning!

-I have a quick question please,

-I Have a meeting that starts at 1:35pm tomorrow, i was wondering if i could join Donut with David and leave when my meeting starts at 1:35pm?
-Would that be possible?
+I hope you're doing well.
+I do apologise for the oversight, as I didn't realise I had a meeting scheduled at 1:35pm tomorrow.
+I was wondering if it would be possible for me to join Donut with David and gracefully excuse myself when my meeting starts?